 Please note: In step five of the registration process, answer "St. Louis" in the FRB Districts Served field.
 This will ensure your organization's information is provided to the local procurement office.

-Each spring and fall, the Bank hosts a Supplier Diversity Workshop to introduce woman- and minority-owned businesses to the Federal Reserve Bank of St. Louis and how to become a part of our supplier community.
+Each spring and fall, the Bank hosts a Supplier Diversity Workshop to introduce woman- and minority-owned businesses to the Federal Reserve Bank of St. Louis and advise them how to become a part of our supplier community.
 This outreach initiative aims to build relationships and drive economic development in our communities.
 Attendees learn from a variety of representatives at the Bank, including Economic Research, Public Affairs, Information Security, Legal and Procurement.
 Contact the supplier diversity department to learn more about the next event.

 The Federal Reserve Bank of St. Louis does not discriminate on the basis of race, color, religion, sex, age, national origin, disability, marital status, sexual orientation, gender identity or expression or genetic information in its contracting and procurement activities.
 The Bank has an outreach program designed to maintain a diverse pool of responsible suppliers.
 The Bank does not set aside any acquisitions, in whole or in part, for purposes of contracting with specific groups.